Heart disease survivor aspires to become paramedic

-WEST PALM BEACH, Fla. — Friday was National Go Red Day, a day where people wear red to raise awareness on heart disease and stroke which kills over 650,000 people every year in the United States.
+WEST PALM BEACH, Fla. — Friday was National Go Red Day, a day where people wear red to raise awareness on heart disease and stroke which kills more than 650,000 people every year in the United States.

 For women like Yanela Vickers, she has cardiomyopathy, which caused her to lose her first pregnancy and almost cost her her life.

-According to Go Red for Women, cardiovascular disease accounts for over one-third of maternal deaths making it the number one killer of new moms.
+According to Go Red for Women, cardiovascular disease accounts for more than one-third of maternal deaths, making it the No. 1 killer of new moms.

 That's why Vickers decided to pay it forward and start a career as a paramedic.

-"Just being hands-on with patients and even going through the lectures of cardiology just gives me a better understanding of what happened to me and know how I can support people from a healthcare perspective and the human aspect of it based on personal experience."
+"Just being hands-on with patients and even going through the lectures of cardiology just gives me a better understanding of what happened to me and know how I can support people from a health-care perspective and the human aspect of it, based on personal experience," said Vickers.

 Vertuno said in the last two years they've seen a 41% decline in people calling 911 about heart attacks.